Fantastic progress has been made last week with over 25,000 HeadSmart symptoms cards distributed to 46 schools across Bournemouth.

 “That shouldn't happen.
 Brain tumours are the biggest cancer killer of children and young people in the UK.
 Almost two thirds of children who survive a brain tumour are left with a life-altering, long-term disability that might have been preventable if the disease was spotted sooner.

-“My brain tumour has affected everything in my life, from my education to day-to-day activities.
+“My brain tumour has affected everything in my life, from my education to the day-to-day activities I'm able to enjoy.
 The experience has been a stressful one as I move from doctor to doctor and hospital to hospital.

 “However I'm so glad Bournemouth Borough Council is leading the way in reducing diagnosis times.
 It's not only GPs and parents who need to know about the warning signs of a brain tumour, it's young people themselves